-Developmental editing is big-picture editing that looks at content and structure.
-This applies to both fiction and nonfiction, but the issues that are discussed will be different between the two types of writing.
+A manuscript evaluation is big-picture editing that looks at content and structure.
+This applies to fiction, memoir, and nonfiction, but the issues that are discussed will be different between the three types of writing.

 Fiction: This is where we look at the story itself—the plot, the characters, the setting, the voice—as well as the organization of your book.
 Are the first two chapters of your book backstory?
 Maybe your book should really start at Chapter 3.
 Are your characters behaving in believable ways?
 Are there plot holes or loose ends you forgot to wrap up?
 Are there any issues with your story’s timeline?
 Are you maintaining a consistent point of view throughout the book?
 Are you telling when you should be showing?
-These are the types of questions we will work together to answer in a developmental edit.
+These are the types of questions we will work together to answer in a manuscsript evaluation.
+I will read through your manuscript two times.
 You will receive a revision letter outlining the major issues in the manuscript in detail.
 I may also leave comments in the manuscript itself pointing out specific areas where these issues occur.
 I will offer suggestions for restructuring and rewriting, as necessary.

 Nonfiction: For a nonfiction manuscript, we will be making sure that the information you are providing is clear and presented in the most efficient way.
 Do you effectively back up your claims?
 Is the information presented in the best order?
 Is the voice appropriate for the audience?
 Does the pace of the book keep readers interested?
-You will receive a revision letter outlining the major issues in the manuscript.
+I will read through your manuscript two times.
+You will receive an editorial letter outlining the major issues in the manuscript.
 I may also leave comments in the manuscript itself pointing out specific areas where these issues occur.
 I will offer suggestions for restructuring and rewriting, as necessary.

-If you are looking for general feedback about your book but aren’t ready for a full developmental edit, this is the place to start.
-This is a great option for someone who has just finished their first draft and wants some guidance before beginning a rewrite or someone who doesn't have the budget for a full developmental edit.
-I will provide an editorial letter discussing the top three or four issues in your manuscript.
-You get the same level of detail as you would from a developmental edit but on fewer topics.
+If you are looking for general feedback about your book but aren’t ready for a full manuscript evaluation, this is the place to start.
+This is a great option for someone who has just finished their first draft and wants some guidance before beginning a rewrite or someone who doesn't have the budget for a full manuscript evaluation.
+I will read through your manuscript one time and provide an editorial letter discussing the top three or four issues in your manuscript.
+You get the same level of detail as you would from a manuscript evaluation but on fewer topics.
 This will let you focus on the changes that will have the most impact on your story.
 No comments will be made in the manuscript itself.

 Line editing focuses on diction, clarity, and readability.
 This is where we make sure you are using the best words to express your meaning; that your sentences are smooth and clear; that every paragraph, line, and word are necessary to the telling of your story; and that there is nothing to pull your readers from the wonderful experience of reading your book.
 I will correct any grammar, punctuation, or spelling issues I notice, as well, but the focus of a line edit is the craft of writing.
-While a line edit will catch the majority of errors in a manuscript, the nitty-gritty error sleuthing comes in a copy edit.
-(Fiction or nonfiction.)
+While a line edit will catch the majority of errors in a manuscript, the nitty-gritty error sleuthing comes in a copy edit, and I do recommend that authors have a copy edit done after their line edit.
+This is a two-pass edit with author review between passes.

 Mini Line Edit